Karniej/selfmadedeveloper/src/pages/blog/2018-07/2018-07-16-programming-learn-it-by-yourself-part-1.md

   - javascript
 ---

->*Part I of a few-part series explaining how to learn coding by yourself*
+>*How I started learning programming in JavaScript and how my web development preparation led to mobile development.
+Part I of a few-part series explaining how to learn coding by yourself*

 # How to start learning programming